 Our lead times run up to 16 weeks.
 Certain types of restoration

 "How do I know if the piece is worth refinishing?"

-First of all, we must stress that we are not qualified appraisers.
+First of all, we must stress that we are not licensed appraisers.

-we always try to inform our customers when the cost of refinishing
+We will inform our customers when the cost of restoration far

-of thumb is that if you like a piece, use it, or it has sentimental
+A good rule of thumb is that if you like the piece, it is good

 "If it's too costly to repair my silver, do you buy it, or am I out of